 Fortunately, the law takes care of you in this situation.
 Any child born to your relative before your relative is admitted to the U.S. can get a visa along with the rest of the family, without another I-130 and without any extra wait (if a waiting list has developed in main beneficiary's visa category).
-When it's time for the family to apply for their visas at the U.S. embassy or consulate, your relative can apply on behalf of the child, showing proof of the birth (a government-issued birth certificate) and the I-130 approval.
+When it's time for the family to apply for their visas at the U.S. embassy or consulate, your relative can apply on behalf of the child, showing proof of the birth (a government-issued birth certificate) and the I-130 approval from USCIS.

 If your relative was unmarried when you filed the I-130 for him or her, and then after the I-130 was approved your relative got married to someone with children, can those “stepchildren” immigrate along with your relative?
 They can, as long they were under 18 when your relative got married.
 (The new spouse can immigrate, too.)

 If your relative adopted a child after the I-130 was approved, the adopted child can immigrate with the family if the child was adopted while under 16 (18 if it's the natural brother or sister of another child your relative adopted) and after the child has been in your relatives' legal custody, and resided with them, for at least two years.